Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 - The distance from the surface before the repulsion drops significantly $\kappa^{-1}$ is *larger if we lower the electrolytes concentration*.
 For low electrolyte concentrations (small $\kappa$) the EDL repulsion is higher than the van der Walls attractive force, instead for high salt concentrations (high $\kappa$) the van der Walls attraction is dominant respect the EDL repulsion.
 ![[Helper/media/DLVO dependance on ions and R.png]]
+In this pictures the first energy minimum is not visualized, but it is still present.
 The van der Walls attraction is independent of the ion concentration, but the EDL repulsion is strongly dependent over it.

 |Salt concentration| DLVO is dominated by|